sophiagut/Bosch-Internship-UBC-Students/readme.md

 CONS: <br/><br/>
  <&#39none> <br/><br/>

 NOTE: You will not be able ot find any information about the city link online.
 This is a service we usually learn about when we arrive.
-However we belive it should be known beforehand as it would have changed the location we live at. <a href="https://www.instagram.com/klingelreisen/p/BpFZSM1nGyR/"> City-Link-beautiful-picture-found-online </a>
+However we belive it should be known beforehand as it would have changed our house hunting plans.
+<a href="https://www.instagram.com/klingelreisen/p/BpFZSM1nGyR/"> City-Link-beautiful-picture-found-online </a>

 NOTE2: I only know about Bosch Renningen but I bet other location will have something similar.
 Feel free to contact (try) other interns at other location to ask for it.
 If it exist, feel free to contact me so I can edit the document.